lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Isolated Information Partitions

 One information partition page in the design is used for manufacturing time authentication.
-The accessibility of this page is controlled by life cycle and otp.
+The accessibility of this page is controlled by life cycle and OTP.

 During TEST states, the isolated page is only programmable.
 * `lc_iso_part_sw_wr_en` is set, but `lc_iso_part_sw_rd_en` is not.